ildella/sublime-jasmine/README.md

 # Jasmine

+This is a Fork of the original [Sublime Jasmine JS plugin](https://github.com/nicosantangelo/sublime-jasmine)

+I am upgrading it to some latest evolution of testing frameworks for Javascript and cleanup stuff I do not consider useful, like double-quoted strings snippets.
+The README that follows is the original one, last updated in early 2017.

+## Description

 Sublime Text package that includes syntax highlighting, snippets and commands for [Jasmine](http://jasmine.github.io) the Javascript BDD framework.

 This package is a merge between [Jasmine BDD](https://github.com/caiogondim/jasmine-sublime-snippets) from [@caiogondim](https://github.com/caiogondim) and [Jasmine](https://github.com/gja/sublime-text-2-jasmine) from [@gja](https://github.com/gja).